storacha/w3up/README.md

 console.log(`Gateway URL: https://w3s.link/ipfs/${cid}`)
 ```

-See https://web3.storage/docs/w3up-client for a guide to using the js client for the first time.
+See https://docs.storacha.network/w3up-client for a guide to using the js client for the first time.

 For an interactive command line adventure into the using w3up check out `learnyouw3up` here https://github.com/storacha/learnyouw3up

 ### GitHub Action

-The Action [`add-to-web3`](https://github.com/marketplace/actions/add-to-web3) wraps [`w3cli`](https://github.com/storacha/w3cli) to let you add files to web3.storage from your GitHub Workflows.
+The Action [`add-to-web3`](https://github.com/marketplace/actions/add-to-web3) wraps [`w3cli`](https://github.com/storacha/w3cli) to let you add files to storacha.network from your GitHub Workflows.

 **github-workflow.yaml**
 ```yaml